jessxwu/jessxwu.github.io/src/content/blog/2024-04-30-three-days-in-cannes.md

 ---
 title: Three Days in Cannes
-excerpt: It was a gentle nudge, or maybe a prod.
+excerpt: It was a gentle nudge, or maybe something of a deliberate prod.
 “You’re going to submit your entry to Cannes, right?”.
 I responded back earnestly, “yes, it’s been on my list for ages, I plan on writing it soon.”
 “Well, I hope it’s very soon… the deadline is midnight.”
 Welp, looks like I just found out what I’ll be doing for the next two hours — drowning in a tunnel vision writing frenzy.
 Good thing is that it paid off as I scored a pass to what may be my final Cannes adventure — because once I hit the ancient, wise age of 30, I’ll obviously be too old for such youthful escapades.
 publishDate: 'Apr 30 2024'
 isFeatured: true
 tags: